Wifasso.com

 Educator and Author

-He also wrote some smaller pamphlets, including one about a trip to the Holy Land he took on the 25th anniversary of his ordination.
+He also wrote some smaller pamphlets, one about a trip to the Holy Land he took in the 1920s, and one dealing with his first stint at Innsbruck.
+The pamphlets were written after he had retired as bishop.
 There were many other publications and essays in addition to the above.

 Bishop of Evansville